joomcode/e2ed/README.md

 `E2ED_DOCKER_IMAGE`: the name of the docker image used to run tests with the `your-project/e2ed/bin/runDocker.sh` command (`e2ed` by default).

-`E2ED_DOCKER_RETRIES`: the maximum number of retries to run a failing test with the `your-project/e2ed/bin/runDocker.sh` command (maximum value 50, 5 by default).
-For example, if it is equal to three, the test will be run no more than three times.

 `E2ED_NAVIGATE_STABILIZATION_INTERVAL`: after navigating to the page, `e2ed` will wait until the page is stable for the specified time in milliseconds (maximum value 120 000, 2 000 by default).